Main Content:

 Overview:

-The Health Equity Access Lab of Dr. Nancy Gauvin (HEAL'NG) was established in 2024 under the leadership of Associate Dean of Equity, Diversity, Inclusion and Community Engagement and Assistant Professor Nancy Gauvin.
-The HEAL lab aims to investigate health equity and access to the health sciences education and clinical therapy services for all.
+The Health Equity Access Lab of Dr. Nancy Gauvin (HEAL) was established in 2024 under the leadership of Associate Dean of Equity, Diversity, Inclusion and Community Engagement and Assistant Professor Nancy Gauvin.
+HEAL aims to investigate health equity and access to the health sciences education and clinical therapy services for all.
 The lab does this by identifying barriers to access in all three of these areas.
 The HEAL team is dedicated to developing equitable practices to successfully increase continuity of care and to improve access to health care for systematically marginalized populations.

 Mission:

-The HEAL'NG lab is committed to providing evidenced-based research to advance health equity access across the health sciences by fostering a research-based understanding of equal access to health care for systematically marginalized populations as it pertains to access to the health sciences within the School of Health and Rehabilitation Sciences (SHRS) in Pittsburgh, the United States and globally.
+HEAL is committed to providing evidenced-based research to advance health equity access across the health sciences by fostering a research-based understanding of equal access to health care for systematically marginalized populations as it pertains to access to the health sciences within the School of Health and Rehabilitation Sciences (SHRS) in Pittsburgh, the United States and globally.

 Vision:

-HEAL'NG leads the way in generating evidence that addresses access to equitable health and rehabilitation sciences and clinical services for systematically marginalized populations and that can improve the health and wellness, quality of life and overall health care for all people in society.
+HEAL leads the way in generating evidence that addresses access to equitable health and rehabilitation sciences and clinical services for systematically marginalized populations and that can improve the health and wellness, quality of life and overall health care for all people in society.

-HEAL'NG aims to train future clinicians and researchers by providing an enriching research experience in health equity and access as it relates to all within our world.
+HEAL aims to train future clinicians and researchers by providing an enriching research experience in health equity and access as it relates to all within our world.
 Members of the lab should expect to learn about the current systems of access to health care, barriers to therapy and clinical services and developing equitable practices to improve access to health care for systematically marginalized populations within our society.

-The HEAL'NG has been funded since December 2023 by the National Institute of Health (NIH) National Institute of Dental and Craniofacial Research (NIDCR) Diversity Supplement, R01DE030657-02S1 (Katie Suda, PI; Nancy Gauvin, Scholar), 2023-2025.
+HEAL has been funded since December 2023 by the National Institute of Health (NIH) National Institute of Dental and Craniofacial Research (NIDCR) Diversity Supplement, R01DE030657-02S1 (Katie Suda, PI; Nancy Gauvin, Scholar), 2023-2025.

 Current Projects: